jconorgrogan/Rotational-Numbers/README.md

 ### 4. Connection to Euler's formula
-1. Multiplication as Rotation:
-Let's consider the unit circle in the complex plane.
-Here, multiplication by a complex number is equivalent to a combined rotation and dilation (scaling).
-If we restrict our multiplier to have a magnitude of 1 (lie on the unit circle), then multiplication is purely a rotation.
-The angle of this rotation in radians is the argument (angle with the positive x-axis) of the complex number.

-For instance, multiplication by the complex number
+The Rotational Number System (RNS) reinterprets mathematical operations and the relationships between numbers from a geometric perspective, with a particular emphasis on the role of
 �
+π as a half-rotation or negation operation.

+In the RNS, multiplication is seen as a rotation in the complex plane.
+Specifically, multiplying a complex number by a factor of the form
 �
 �
-/
-2
+�
 e
-iπ/2
-  (which is
+iθ
+  corresponds to a rotation of the number by an angle of � θ in the complex plane.
+For example, multiplication by �
+=
 �
-i) corresponds to a
 �
-/
+�
 2
-π/2 (or
-9
-0
-∘
-90
-∘
- ) rotation.

-2.
+i=e
+i
+2
+π
+​

+  represents a quarter-turn or
 �
-π in the Context of Multiplication:
-When considering
+2
+2
+π
+​
+  (90°) rotation.

+The reinterpretation of
 �
-π in the RNS, it can be interpreted as a half-rotation, or 18
+π as -1 is a key aspect of the RNS.
+This idea is derived from considering � π as a half-rotation or
+18
 0
 ∘
 180
 ∘
- .
-If you multiply a number by a factor corresponding to � π, it would undergo this half-rotation.
-In the RNS, this could be visualized as flipping a number to its opposite point on the circle.
+  operation.
+Thus, multiplying a number by a factor of � π is equivalent to flipping the number to its opposite point on the unit circle.
+In other words, � π and -1 are intrinsically linked in this system, leading to a deep connection between the geometric operation of rotation and the algebraic operation of negation.

-3. Abstracting the Concept:
-If we start to view multiplication not strictly as repetitive addition but as a transformative operation in the RNS, then rotations, flips, and other geometric transformations become natural manifestations of multiplication.
-This perspective aligns with the idea of
+This connection also results in a significant transformation of trigonometric identities in the RNS.
+With � π signifying -1, the identities for sine and cosine functions become reflections about the y-axis post- �
+π:

+sin
+⁡
+(
 �
-π as a rotational multiplier.
-1. Fundamental Unity of
++
 �
-π and
+)
+=
 −
-1
-−1:
-In this universe, the essence of a circle (captured by � π) is intrinsically linked to the concept of negation or inversion (represented by −
-1
-−1).
-The circle becomes not just a geometric shape but a symbol of duality and opposition.
-Every half-turn or opposition inherently embodies the concept of
+sin
+⁡
+(
 �
-π.

-2. Arithmetic and Geometry:
-Arithmetic operations in this universe are deeply geometric.
-Multiplication by � π isn't just a scaling but also an inversion.
-This would lead to a blending of algebraic and geometric operations, where numbers and shapes are inextricably intertwined.

-3. Reinterpretation of Trigonometry:
-In this universe, trigonometric functions would have a dual nature.
-The sine and cosine functions, for instance, would be deeply tied to the concept of negation.
-The period of sine might not be
-2
+)
+sin(π+θ)=−sin(θ)
+cos
+⁡
+(
 �
-2π but rather a reflection about the y-axis after
++
 �
-π.

-4. Transcendentals and Algebraics:
-If
+)
+=
+−
+cos
+⁡
+(
 �
-π represents
-−
-1
+)
+cos(π+θ)=−cos(θ)
+Furthermore, in the RNS,
+�
-−1, then one of the most famous transcendental numbers now has an algebraic representation.
-This redefinition would blur the boundaries between algebraic and transcendental numbers, leading to potentially new classifications and properties of numbers.
+π is no longer a transcendental number but is redefined as -1, an algebraic entity.
+This blurs the traditional boundaries between algebraic and transcendental numbers, potentially leading to new classifications and properties of numbers.

-5. Complex Plane and Euler's Formula:
-In this RNS universe, Euler's formula
+Euler's formula
 �
 �
 �